SmallMolecules/small-molecules/README.md

 > git clone github.c[]()om/SmallMolecules

 This will create a directory called *Small Molecules* which contains all the unity project files.
 You have now installed the framework.

+## Running the Simulator

+To run the simulator, simply add the folder *small-molecules/Particle Simulator* as a project, ensuring you have the correct version of Unity installed.